 Rather, there is a strong need for runtime performance observation that merges in real time first-person (application perspective) with third-person (resource perspective) introspection, and for in situ performance analytics to identify bottlenecks and their impact on specific sections of code.
 This information can drive online dynamic feedback and adaptation techniques that can be integrated with an exascale software stack.
 The goal is to create an autonomic capability in the exascale system that can direct the application performance to more productive execution outcomes.
 In this paper, we describe our prototype implementation of an Autonomic Performance Environment for eXascale (APEX) that is part of the OpenX integrated software stack being developed in the DOE XPRESS project [7] (see Section 2).
 The APEX prototype supports both introspection and policy-driven adaptation for performance and power optimization objectives.
 We describe the APEX design and development in Section 3.
 Section 4 shows several examples that demonstrate the effects of APEX-enabled execution.
-These focus on making guided adjustments to thread-scheduling controls for different policy objectives.
-Section 6 discusses the next steps in our research work.
+These focus on making guided adjust-